randyos-org/randyos/readme.md

 Building and Running
 --------------------

-Just execute `run.sh`.
+Linux: Just execute `run.sh`.
 Parameters for "zig build" can just be specified in the command, so `./run.sh --help` produces `zig build --help`.
+Windows: Just execute `.\run.cmd`.
+Parameters for "zig build" are not supported right now because I am a Linux guy and not a Windows one...
 Depends on zig (of course) and on QEMU.

 Further Information